MediaTek-Labs/linkit-smart-7688-duo-arduino/mtk/avr/bootloaders/caterina/Readme.txt

 Notes on this bootloader:

-This booloader is modified from sparkfun Arduino boards. https://github.com/sparkfun/Arduino_Boards.git
+This booloader is modified from SparkFun Arduino boards. https://github.com/sparkfun/Arduino_Boards.git